xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-kw-run-feature-file-tag.md

 permalink: katalon-studio/docs/cucumber-kw-run-feature-file-tag.html
 ---

-Katalon Studio supports executing a single Feature file with the `runFeatureFileWithTags` function, using the following tag expressions:
+Katalon Studio supports executing a single feature file with the `runFeatureFileWithTags` function, using the following tag expressions:

 <table>
   <thead>